A Path of Peace & Certainty

 Prophet Muhammad

-The mercy to the worlds, the final messenger whose life serves as the perfect example.
+Prophet Muhammad is the mercy to the worlds, the final messenger, whose life serves as the perfect example.

 Recent Articles